speedbyte/MotionFlowPriorityGraphSensors/README.md

 This should be able to improve the detection of scene flow in comparision to just the image or just the lidar data set or just the radar data set.

 ----

+Bachelor Arbeit:

+Evaluate optical flow algorithms with Kitti data and Generated VIRES Data.
+Capture pedesterian movements with Raspberry or any stereo camera and then run the above algorithms.
+Generate scenes in VIRES with respect to pedesterian detection ( there should be similarity between Raspberry and the VIRES images )  and run the algorithms.
+Compare the two methods ( 1st - real world values and 2nd - virtual values )  for validation purpose.

+BAchelor Arbeit:

+Evaluate lidar flow algorithms with Kitti data and Generated VIRES Data.
+Capture pedesterian movements with Velodyne and then run the above algorithms.
+Generate scenes in VIRES with respect to pedesterian detection ( there should be similarity between Velodyne and the VIRES sensor data )  and run the algorithms.
+Compare the two methods ( 1st - real world values and 2nd - virtual values )  for validation purpose.

+Bachelor ARbeit: